I have to admit that I have not met a business owner, a CEO or a leader who ever claimed to NOT want good ideas from their team or employees.

 In another life, I worked for an organisation where the leadership was elected rather than appointed.

-I watched with alarm, as many good ideas were rejected or undermined (many of them were mine) just because the employee did not play the suck-up-to-me or ass-kissing games.
+I watched with alarm, as many sensible ideas were rejected or undermined (many of them were mine) just because the employees did not play the suck-up-to-me or butt-kissing games.

 Here’s what I mean.